 There are a few common defences against sexual assault charges in Canada that are typically used in most situations.
 All of these defences are most effective when they are backed up by witness testimony, or other hard facts that can prove that the charges are false or incorrectly levelled at the wrong person.

-When the case comes down to the two parties providing statements against one another, it can be hard for a judge to get an accurate picture of the events of the assault.
+When the case comes down to the two parties providing statements against one another, it can be hard for a judge to get an accurate picture of the events of the sexual assault trials.

 1. Error of Identity

 The identity of the person accused that committed the sexual assault must be correct.
 Forensic tools might have to be used in order to establish the identity of the person who committed the crime.
 This can be one of the areas where it is easiest to disprove false charges against someone.
 DNA and fingerprints can tell the real story and help to identify the attacker, instead of someone incorrectly charged with sexual assault.

 2. The Sexual Act Did Not Take Place

 The accused person can claim that there was no other sexual intercourse or activity that took place between the parties.
 This can be a tough road to travel down, as this can become a case of one person’s words against another.
 Credibility battles are often hard to resolve, but interviews related to the facts of the event, as well as proof from DNA and other hard facts, can help to support this defence.